iamTheMike/iamTheMike/README.md

 I have a background as a Control & Instrumentation Engineer and have transitioned into the field of development.
 Although I have no prior experience in this field, I am committed to practicing coding and studying relevant technologies.
 I am currently looking for a position that will help me gain practical experience and further my growth as a developer."

-1. First Project ;)
-PROJECT By MERN Stack : https://pj02-mern-client.onrender.com/home
-(Deployed on Render.com.
-This is a blog application.
-Please note that the login and blog pages may take some time to load as the server starts up from its sleep state, due to Render's free server policy. )

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=iamTheMike3&show_icons=true&count_private=true"><img